New Mexico Off-Road Runner

 While Out Riding

 The New Mexico Off-Road Runner leaves the adobe-studded state capital of Santa Fe via the city’s car-free Rail Trail.
-Initially headed east, it begins its 500-mile journey along a lattice of primitive dirt roads that wend their way through peaceful piñon and juniper-speckled Rowe Mesa, a taste of classic high desert riding.
+Initially heading east, the 500-mile journey begins along a lattice of primitive dirt roads that wend their way through peaceful piñon and juniper-speckled Rowe Mesa, a taste of classic high-desert, rugged riding.

 Hopscotching from the Santa Fe to the Cibola National Forest, the Off-Road Runner then scouts a path through ranchland to Moriarty, a chance for a bountiful resupply before the long desert stint ahead.
 From here, terrain flits between quiet paved roads and forest tracks through the foothills of the quiet, secluded Manzano Mountains, passing a collection of small, traditional, and quintessentially dishevelled New Mexican settlements.
 Sun-faded pickups, Hispanic churches, roadside shrines, and abandoned adobe buildings are part of the state’s backcountry charm.

 Beyond the historic, once thriving railhead town of Magdalena – visit the well-kept library, housed in a restored railway depot – anyone with a curiosity for deep space should detour to the Very Large Array, a radio astronomy observatory.
-There, a number of twenty-five metre high radio dishes rotate in perfect symmetry, standing dramatically against typically brooding skies, tirelessly probing the furthest reaches of our universe…
+There, a number of 25-metre-high radio dishes rotate in perfect symmetry, standing dramatically against typically brooding skies, tirelessly probing the furthest reaches of our universe.

 Changes in vegetation are clues to a return to higher elevations, as cholla cacti give way to piñon and junipers once more.
-From the windswept, beautifully bleak plains of San Agustin, the Off-Road Runner leaves the desert floor to climb high amongst the mighty ponderosas that line Bear Trap Canyon, reaching the highest point of the route at 9,000ft; if conditions are clear, a detour to Withington Lookout is recommended for fine views across the San Mateo Mountains and surrounding desert.
+From the windswept, beautifully bleak plains of San Agustin, the Off-Road Runner leaves the desert floor to climb high amongst the mighty ponderosas that line Bear Trap Canyon, reaching the highest point of the route at 9,000 feet.
+If conditions are clear, a detour to Withington Lookout is highly recommended for fine views across the San Mateo Mountains, the VLA, and surrounding desert (note that this can be an out and back, or riders can drop into rough and rocky Hudson Canyon and rejoin the route south of Dusty).
 After passing by natural springs and plentiful prime camping real estate, a forest road continues on towards the small settlement of Dusty.
-Further frontier history is in rich supply here too, if folklore is to be believed, for it’s in the neighbouring wilderness that the Apache Kid, the legendary renegade army scout, was said to have been hunted down and killed in 1894.

 Dipping briefly into the Gila National Forest’s Black Range, the ponderosa motif continues en route to Chloride Canyon, home to series of spectacular, eroded rock formations, perfectly preserved petroglyphs, and toe-drenching stream crossings.
 As can be seen on the map, striking out to this most westerly point on the route makes for something of a detour.
-It’s one that adds the better part of a day to the ride and a stint on challenging, rocky terrain, as well as a small singletrack connector on the Continental Divide Trail – but it’s wholeheartedly recommended.
-If not, pop into Chloride to see well-preserved remnants of this former 19th-century mining settlement.
+It’s one that adds the better part of a day to the ride and a stint on challenging, rocky terrain, as well as a singletrack alternate on the Continental Divide Trail – but it’s wholeheartedly recommended.
+Either way, pop into Chloride to see well-preserved remnants of this former 19th-century mining settlement.

-The improbably titled Truth or Consequences – renamed in a nationwide competition after a 1950s quiz show – forms a welcome resupply point and chance to soak in hot springs, as frequented by Geronimo, the infamous Apache leader who fought Mexican and American expansion into tribal lands.
-There’s even a museum dedicated to him nearby.
+The improbably titled Truth or Consequences – renamed in a nationwide competition after a 1950s quiz show – forms a welcome resupply point.
+It’s also a chance to soak in hot springs, as frequented by Geronimo, the Apache leader who fought Mexican and American expansion into tribal lands – and there’s even a museum dedicated to him nearby.
 Then, the Off-Road Runner crosses the waters of the Rio Grande again.
-In doing so, it passes by Elephant Butte dam, opened in 1916 and named after its elephant-shaped island.
-Turning south, it’s time to follow a roughly chiselled powerline road, leading to the eastern fringes of the mellow Caballo Mountains range.
-Expect open desert terrain, chunky two-track, prickly ocotillo, and if you time your ride right, carpets of wildflowers come spring.
+In doing so, it passes by Elephant Butte Dam, opened in 1916 and named after its elephant-shaped island.
+Turning south, it’s time to follow a series of powerline roads that parallel the railway, leading to the eastern fringes of the mellow Caballo Mountains.
+Expect open desert terrain, gravel, chunky two-track, prickly ocotillo, and if you time your ride right, carpets of wildflowers come spring.

 In keeping with Off-Road Runner’s historical theme, the journey comes to an end in Mesilla, Las Cruces’ photogenic old quarter.
-Grab some tacos/burrito/ice cream/all-of-the-above and kick back in the plaza that once boasted such illustrious figures as Pancho Villa, Billy the Kid, and Kit Carson amongst its eclectic visitors.
-Those who enjoy Wild West curios can finish the ride off with a visit to legendary lawman Pat Garrett’s gravestone, in the nearby Masonic Cemetary.
-Others can hop on the Mexican bus that runs north from whence they came.
-And anyone ensnared by the beauty and intrigue of the American South West can keep going… see Trail Notes for ideas on continuing on singletrack south to El Paso, Texas, on the border with Mexico.
+Grab some tacos/burritos/ice cream/all of the above and kick back in the plaza that once boasted such figures as Pancho Villa, Billy the Kid, and Kit Carson amongst its eclectic visitors.
+Those who enjoy Old West curios can finish the ride off with a visit to legendary lawman Pat Garrett’s gravestone in the nearby Masonic Cemetary.
+Others can hop on the bus that runs north from whence they came.

 Putting together the New Mexico Off-Road Runner has been a collaborative project.
-Enormous thanks to Georges Mally at Santa Fe Mountain Adventures, whose local knowledge and love of Northern New Mexico is unparalled, to Gary Blakley for his ongoing company and initial route planning on the Conquistadores ride (without which this whole route may not have happened), to Brian Mulder for his enthusiastic beta testing, and Matt Mason for providing the last piece of the jigsaw where the route traces that of the Monumental Loop.
-As with all new long distance routes, details are subject to change and refinement.
-If you have ideas on how to improve it, please get in touch.
-And check the RWGPS file for the latest updates.
+Enormous thanks to Georges Mally at Santa Fe Mountain Adventures, whose local knowledge and love of Northern New Mexico is unparalleled, to Gary Blakley for his ongoing company and initial route planning on the Conquistadores ride (without which this whole route may not have happened), to Brian Mulder for his enthusiastic beta testing, and Matt Mason for providing the last piece of the jigsaw south of Hatch, where the route is a variation on the Monumental Loop.
+As with all long-distance routes, change is inevitable.
+Let us know if you spot anything awry and we will include them in our yearly updates.